 The major difference between these women is the way they went about getting their information out.
 Murasaki was meek and timid.
-She lived a righteous life in which anger was not permitted.
-Daly fueled woman’s anger so that women everywhere could be heard.
+She lived a righteous life and did not allow herself to become angry.
+Daly fueled women’s anger so that women everywhere could be heard.
 In addition, although they both believed in a sexless god, the similarity between the religions ends there.

 Murasaki was a Buddhist.
-She was certain that one must meet their karmic goal.
-If the goal wasn't met, the reincarnation cycle would repeat again, and again, until destiny was achieved.
+She was certain that one must meet one's own karmic goals.
+If the goal wasn't met, the reincarnation cycle would repeat until it was, only then would a person experience their destiny.
 Only after achieving one's destiny could enlightenment occur.
 Daly was a post-Christian, who lived by the doctrines of Christianity, minus the aforementioned beliefs she held.

 In conclusion, both were extremely intelligent women who made a huge impact on the world.
 Shikibu made it through her quiet resolve, while Daly made it through force, pushing her way out into the male-dominated world.
 Although markedly different, neither women were wrong about how they chose to make a difference.
 They had to do things their own way in order to be able to make any difference.
 The important thing is not how they did it, but that they did it.
 The fact is, love them or hate them, both of their lives left an imprint on women's rights that will last many lifetimes.